Working over Easter

 Most businesses legally have to be closed on Good Friday.
 If your employer is trading and you choose to work (and you usually would have worked that Friday), you'll:

-- be paid time and a half, and
+- be paid at least time and a half (1.5 times what you’d usually make for that day’s work), and

 If you work on Good Friday but you don’t usually work Fridays, you'll be paid time and a half — you won't get a paid day off to take later.